mmistakes/made-mistakes-jekyll/src/_pages/terms.md

 ### Cookies and web beacons

+MadeMistakes.com uses a cookie named `fullcss` to trigger the loading of cached CSS on future page loads.

 Third-party advertisers may also place and read cookies on your browser and/or use web beacons to collect information.
 MadeMistakes.com has no access or control over these cookies.
 You should review the respective privacy policies on any and all third-party ad servers for more information regarding their practices and how to opt-out.

-If you wish to disable cookies, you may do so through your web browser options.
+If you wish to [disable cookies](https://cookies.insites.com/disable-cookies/), you may do so through your web browser options.
 Instructions for doing so can be found on the specific web browsers' websites.

 #### Amazon

 Amazon, a third party affiliate marketing network, uses cookies to help make sure I get a commission when you buy a product after clicking on a link or ad banner that takes you to the site of one of their merchants.
-You can read [Amazon's Privacy Policy](http://www.amazon.com/gp/help/customer/display.html?nodeId=468496).
+Read [Amazon's Privacy Notice](https://www.amazon.com/gp/help/customer/display.html?nodeId=468496).

+#### Cloudflare

+Cloudflare, Inc. is a U.S. company that provides content delivery network services, DDoS mitigation, Internet security and distributed domain name server services.
+Cloudflare's `__cfduid` cookie is used to identify individual clients behind a shared IP address and apply security settings on a per-client basis.
+Read [Cloudflare's Privacy Policy](https://www.cloudflare.com/privacypolicy/).

 #### Google Analytics

 Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
 It reports website trends using cookies and web beacons without identifying individual visitors.
-You can read [Google Analytics Privacy Policy](http://www.google.com/analytics/learn/privacy.html).
+Read [Google's Privacy Policy](https://policies.google.com/privacy?hl=en).

+#### Netlify

+Netlify is a cloud computing company that offers hosting and serverless backend services for static websites.
+It features continuous deployment from Git across a global application delivery network, serverless form handling, support for AWS Lambda functions, and full integration with Let's Encrypt.
+Read [Netlify's Privacy Policy](https://www.netlify.com/privacy/).

 ## Disclosure policy